There is a saying, “Choose Chinese food whenever you want to eat,” and you can understand why that quote exists with these Chinese appetizers below.

 It’s crunchy, it’s full of flavor.
 What else can you ask for this wood ear mushroom salad?
 Let’s see this video:

-While Chinese restaurants in America often serve this dish as a main course, dan dan noodles are treated as an appetizer or a snack in its homeland.
+While Chinese restaurants in America often serve this exquisite Chinese noodle delicacy as a main course, dan dan noodles are treated as an appetizer or a snack in its homeland.

 Szechuan’s initial recipes include boiled noodles dressed in a spicy sauce with different toppings like ground meat and pickled vegetables.